 According to figures released by Farmers Weekly*, imports of potatoes to the UK rose by almost 15% in the last quarter of 2012.
-This has put substantial pressure on growers and packers, who are now competing for contracts in an international marketplace.
+This has put substantial pressure on growers and packers to find more efficient vegetable processing methods, and who are now competing for contracts in an international marketplace.

 This tough financial situation, combined with rising planting costs and some of the most challenging lifting conditions for over 30 years, has hit potato farmers hard; resulting in minimal profits.